The Short Story

 You could say that I’m a generalist’s generalist.

 In 2014, I received the ‘gift' of surprise unemployment.
-Fueled by fear, hope, and audacity, I started to create the kind of work I wanted: a circle large enough for my square peg, with room to grow.
+I started to create the kind of work I wanted: a circle large enough for my square peg, with room to grow.
 In this work, I enjoy collaborating and co-creating with my clients, helping them reconnect with their stories.
 My favorite question is ‘what if’?
 I’m a prolific can-o-worms opener, encouraging you to expand your boundaries for what’s possible.

 The joys of working for myself have been many.
 Most importantly, I've created more space for my creative writing.
 I write fiction, creative nonfiction, and personal essays, often about the alchemy of people and place, art, and explorations of the wild and wacky time of life that is middle age.